Symmetries on the lattice of $k$-bounded partitions: -Schur functions

-The rectangles $R_1, \dots, R_k$ described above play an important role in the study of $k$-Schur functions. $k$-Schur functions, first introduced by Lapointe, Lascoux and Morse \cite{LLM}, were motivated in the study of Macdonald polynomials, but have since appeared in other contexts (see, in particular, \cite{Lam1, Lam2, LS, LM3}).
-Each $k$-Schur function $s_\lambda^{(k)}$ is indexed by a $k$-bounded partition $\lambda$ (or equivalently a $(k+1)$-core, or an affine Grassmannian permutation).
+The $k$-Schur functions were first introduced by Lapointe, Lascoux and Morse \cite{LLM}, who were motivated by the study of positivity Macdonald polynomials.
+They have since appeared in other contexts (see, in particular, \cite{Lam1, Lam2, LS, LM3}).
+We use T.\ Lam's definition of the $k$-Schur functions as elements of $\mathbb{A}_k$.

+\begin{defn}[Definition 6.5~\cite{Lam2}] Let $s_\emptyset^{(k)} = 1$ and let $\bndd$ be a $k$-bounded partition.
+We inductively construct elements $s_\bndd^{(k)}$ of the subring generated by the $\bfh_i$ by defining $s_\bndd^{(k)}$ to be the unique element satisfying the following ($k$-Pieri) rule: